nasa-fornax/fornax-demo-notebooks/spectroscopy/explore_Euclid_data.md

 Return a data structure of targets with Euclid data

 *TODO: how do we access MER?\
-*TODO: define this data structure (astropy table?) and what columns are interesting to keep
+*TODO: define this data structure (astropy table?) and what columns are interesting to keep\
+*TODO: May data release will be [early release observations](https://www.cosmos.esa.int/web/euclid/ero-data-release), what fraction of this notebook can we do with that dataset, and what fraction will we need to test on other datasets